danielehc/katacoda-scenarios/consul_service_mesh_2/step6.md

 `kubectl port-forward service/web 9090:9090 --address ${IP_ADDR}`{{execute}}

 This will forward port `80` of `service/hashicorp-consul-ui` on port `80` of your test machine.

-You can now open the Consul UI tab to be redirected to the Consul UI.